HoldenClark/StarCraftGameCounter/README.md

 # StarCraftGameCounter
-Basic coutner coded with HTML,CSS,JS to track data of your games played.
+Basic counter coded with HTML,CSS,JS to track data of your games played.
+Data has to be entered manually.
+This application tracks the number of total games played, your win and loss ratio of the games you have played, and also has a tracker for your win loss ratio with each faction you can play as within the game.
+First you select Protoss, Terran, or Zerg to signal to the app which faction you are playing as.
+From there after every game played you can add if you have won or lost the game and it will be added to the tracker.
+If you switch factions you simply select a different faction.